-By the way, you might think that we need to assign a service account to the instances so they can write logs to Stackdriver, but the default service account for VM instances already grants write access to Stackdriver, so you don’t need to configure that yourself.
+By the way, you might think that we need to assign a service account to the instances so they can write logs to Cloud Logging, but the default service account for VM instances already grants write access to Cloud Logging, so you don’t need to configure that yourself.

 I mentioned that user activity needs to be logged, but you also need to log the activity of people who have administrative access to the environment.
 The easiest way is to log all shell commands.